rhammell/forest-watch/README.md

 </div>

 True Color, False Color, and NDVI imagery types each provide a unique way to visualize land-cover and highlight vegetation.

+Clicking a menu item or map polygon will scroll the menu to highlight the selected project's details, and center the map on the corresponding boundary polygon.

 ## Data Processing